funky-shrimp/archioweb-moood-backend/src/routes/docs.example.md

 //https://swagger.io/docs/specification/v3_0/basic-structure/

 /* copilot prompt */
-Can you do the api documentation for labels.route.js.
+Can you do the api documentation for elements.route.js.

 Here is some instruction :
--Use the tag "labels"
+-Use the tag "elements"
+-Add parameters content and example
+-Add requestBody content and example
 -Add responses content and example
 -Put the comment block above it's own route
--Optimize the documentation with components (schema, responses, parameters) if necessary
+-Optimize the documentation with components (schema, responses, parameters, requestBody) if necessary

-You can base yourself on label's model, service and controller.
+You can base yourself on element's model, service and controller.